Back to Posts

 Utah: First Comprehensive Consumer Protection AI Law

-Utah became the first U.S. state to enact major AI consumer protection legislation when Governor Spencer Cox signed SB 149 (the AI Policy Act) on March 13, 2024, taking effect May 1, 2024.
+Utah became the first U.S. state to enact major AI consumer protection legislation when Gov. Spencer Cox signed SB 149 (the AI Policy Act) on March 13, 2024, taking effect May 1, 2024.
 The law requires entities using generative AI to interact with consumers in commercial activities to provide clear and conspicuous disclosure.

 In 2025, Utah significantly narrowed the law's scope through SB 226, which amended requirements to apply only when directly asked by consumers or during high-risk interactions involving health, financial, or biometric data collection.
 This represents a safe harbor for entities that disclose AI use at the outset and throughout interactions.
 For regulated occupations, individuals providing services must disclose generative AI use only in high-risk interactions.